Welcome to Hiring People. Here you can find a wealth of information about recruitment, employment, and job descriptions.

 - Candidate Review

-- Offer & onboarding
+- Job offer & onboarding

-Please note that candidates applying for jobs can negotiate certain aspects of the role such as wage, working hours and placements etc. these issues are usually addressed around the interview and trial stages before an offer has been made.
+Please note that candidates applying for jobs can negotiate certain aspects of the role such as wage, working hours and placements etc. These issues are usually addressed around the interview and trial stages before an offer has been made.

 There are a number of ways to fill a role or vacancy within a company, these fall into 2 main categories: